constrictor14/liquor-tree-vue3-compliance/README.md

 # Liquor Tree

-A Vue tree component that allows you to present hierarchically organized data in a nice and logical manner.
+A Vue3 tree component that allows you to present hierarchically organized data in a nice and logical manner.

 [documentation](https://amsik.github.io/liquor-tree/) | [demos](https://amsik.github.io/liquor-tree/#Examples)